top of page

 14. Hand throttles or foot feed is required.
 If hand throttle is used; it must push forward and when released, must return to idle on its own. (dead man throttle)

-16. All tractors must be equipped with 4-point harness as long as the lap belt is restrained in place by seat or other means.
+16. All mini-rods must be equipped with 4-point harness as long as the lap belt is restrained in place by seat or other means.
 If lap belt is not restrained, 5-point harness are required.
 Neck braces are not required but, highly encouraged.

-17. Tractors are required to have fenders that cover 1/3 of the face of the tire.
+17. Mini-rods are required to have fenders that cover 1/3 of the face of the tire.
 Fenders will extend from the 12 o’clock to 3 o’clock position.
 Roughly 90 degrees of the upper front quarter of the tire.

-20. Tractor weights must not interfere with hook-up to the mechanical sled.
+19. Mini-rod weights must not interfere with hook-up to the mechanical sled.
 Weights must be securely fastened.

-22. No nitrous, methanol, or alcohol blends of any kind.(this includes E85).
+21. No nitrous, methanol, or alcohol blends of any kind.(this includes E85).
 ALL FUEL IS SUBJECT TO TESTING.

-23. Engine size is limited to 420 cubic inch.
+22. Engine size is limited to 420 cubic inch.

 Pulling Rules

-1. Weight Classes: Blacktop – 1750, 1850, 1950lbs Dirt - 1850, 1900, 1950lb OPEN CLASS (Must follow all of the following LMR rules with the exception of alcohol as a fuel and non-production drivelines. i.e. slipper clutches, reverser transmission and complete fabricated rear axles.)
+1. Weight Classes: Blacktop – 1750, 1850, 1950lbs Dirt - 1850, 1900, 1950lbs Dirt Only 1950lb OPEN CLASS (Must follow all of the following LMR rules with the exception of alcohol as a fuel.)

 3. Age limit 16 years old (with parental consent) or older.
 Can pull at 14 but must be an active member along with parent for one year.
 After the year of membership, the nominee must be voted in by club to pull.
 (Must be an active paying member at 13 years old to be eligible to pull at 14.)

 5. NO ONE except the driver and officials can be on the track while the pull is in progress.
-If anyone is on the track while the green flag is up, the mini-rod they are associated with will be DISQUALIFIED from that class.
+If anyone is on the track while the green flag is up, the mini rod they are associated with will be DISQUALIFIED from that class.
 The track consists from snow fence to snow fence or any other form of separation of crowd to track.

 6. Maximum drawbar height is 13 inches on dirt and 12 inches on blacktop.
 Absolutely no floating hitches.
 Hitches must be solid with no movement while pulling.